Author, Andrew Gibson

 But Spanish banks exploit this situation and charge you a fee to deposit a banker’s draft into your account!

-Our market research found that the typical fee charged by the big Spanish banks ranged from 0.5% to 1.2%.
+Our review of the major Spanish banks found that the typical fee charged for depositing a bankers draft ranged from 0.5% to 1.5%.

-In short, when you transfer your money back to the UK with us, we will help you avoid paying any bank fees and provide you with a great exchange rate.
-What’s more, we offer a person-to-person service – like the banks used to do!
+In short, when you receive the proceeds from your Spanish property sale, you can avoid paying any bank fees.
+What’s more, we offer you a person-to-person service – like the banks used to do!

 You can read more about it in our article on How to Transfer Money from Spain to the UK.